Troubleshooting cluster issue with Event ID 1135

 - Click Rx Ring #1 Size and increase the value.
 The default value is 1024 and the maximum is 4096.

-Check the following URLs to verify vmware adapter issues in case of VMware environment:
+Check the following URLs to verify VMware adapter issues in case of VMware environment:

-Noticed any Network congestion
+Notice any Network congestion

 Network congestion can also cause network connectivity issues.